Toolbox Reference#

 SEMAPHORE_GIT_DIR

-: This environment variable holds the UNIX path where the GitHub repository will be placed on the VM (/home/semaphore/S1
+: This environment variable holds the UNIX path where the repository will be placed in the VM (/home/semaphore/S1

 ). -